brooklyncentral/clocker/README.md

     # if your image has a different account uncomment the following:
     #brooklyn.location.named.docker.loginUser=<user>
     #brooklyn.location.named.docker.loginUser.password=<password>

+To run a simple web app app on a single Docker container, try:
 * Checkout `brooklyn-docker` repo locally (with `git checkout https://github.com/cloudsoft/brooklyn-docker.git`)

     ```bash